 Reciprocal Borrowing Agreements

 Reciprocal borrowing agreements are currently in place with several of the community colleges in our Tennessee service area.
 Many private colleges will grant library privileges for a small annual fee; be sure to check ahead with the one you have in mind to visit.
 Public Internet facilities are available at many public and community colleges.
-TC students, faculty, and staff, along with students from other northeast Tennessee private and community colleges, may obtain borrower’s cards from Sherrod Library, ETSU.
-Potential borrowers must present a current school ID card plus an ETSU Responsibility Form signed by, in our case, a TC librarian, which certifies you have personally exhausted the online and on-site resources of the Library.
+TU students, faculty, and staff, along with students from other northeast Tennessee private and community colleges, may obtain borrower’s cards from Sherrod Library, ETSU.
+Potential borrowers must present a current school ID card plus an ETSU Responsibility Form signed by, in our case, a TU librarian, which certifies you have personally exhausted the online and on-site resources of the Library.